Rana345754/Banking-Management-System-Project/README.md

 ###### This is a web based scripting website

 ##  Installation process
-Import that sql folder in in phpadmin and then once its successful then using localhost have to open the website.
+Import that sql folder in phpadmin and then once its successful then using localhost have to open the website.

 ## Running the website
 base_url = "http://localhost/bank/"